abraia/abraia-nodejs/README.md

 set ABRAIA_KEY=your_api_key
 ```

-You can also configure your ABRAIA_KEY in your node file, if you do not have
+If you do not have any security concern, you can also configure your ABRAIA_KEY
-any security concern, writing `process.env.ABRAIA_KEY='your_api_key'` at the
+in the node file writing `process.env.ABRAIA_KEY='your_api_key'` at the start of
-start of the file, before the library import.
+the file, before the library import.

 ## Optimizing images